-Jatropha is a small tree or bush that belongs to the euphorbia family.
-The name Jatropha was derived from the Greek word "jatros" meaning doctor and "trophe" meaning food.
+Jatropha is a plant that occurs in the form of a small tree or shrub and belongs to the family of Euphorbia.
+The name Jatropha was derived from the Greek word “jatros” meaning doctor and “trophe” meaning food.
 Jatropha is found in 170 different species.
 Jatropha is planted as a hedge by the farmers all around the globe and it is also planted as an ornamental plant in the gardens.
 Jatropha has the ability to produce colorful flowers which attracts huge number of butterflies and bees.

 Jatropha seems to originate from Central America.
 It was distributed by the Portuguese from Caribbean through Cape Verde islands.
 Later is spread to Asia and Africa.
 And today it is planted in all the places of tropical and subtropical areas as a protective hedge since it is not eaten by any cattle.